Our 2020 TermsFeed Review

 For a document that covers all of the major bases, protects us from liability, and clearly states that we own all content, $72 is very reasonable.
 And it took only three easy steps.

 Bonus: TermsFeed makes it easy to update your policy whenever you need to.
 Most services make this next to impossible by storing your doc on one of their cloud servers.
-With TermsFeed, you “physically” have the document yourself, meaning you can add clauses in any time you please.
+With TermsFeed, you “physically” have the document yourself, meaning you can add clauses in any time you please (this is actually a bigger deal than you may think, changes can be needed when you add new services).

 Sample terms and conditions: Lewes FC 2000 Terms & Conditions